Civilian Conservation Corps

 Pictures, writing, and special objects in the museum collection provide opportunities to gain first hand knowledge of the work and lives of the CCC men.
 We can find out what they valued and how they viewed the work that they were completing.
 Without their contributions to this park, many visitors would not get to see the extensive beauty that Zion offers.
-During their nine years at Zion they built and improved many of the Zion Canyon’s trails, created parking areas, fought fires, eradicated invasive plants, helped build campgrounds, built park buildings, and reduced flooding of the Virgin River.
+During their nine years at Zion they built and improved many of the Zion Canyon’s trails, created parking areas, fought fires, helped build campgrounds, built park buildings, and reduced flooding of the Virgin River.
 Pictures taken by CCC men allow glimpses into the hard, back breaking work required to complete these tasks.

 The collections also provide glimpses of the benefits the men received.
 In exchange for their contributions to the park, men were given food, shelter, clothing, and $30 a month.
 CCC men kept five dollars and $25 was sent home to their family.
 By today’s standards this is a small amount of money but in 1933, bread cost only five cents.
-Beyond material objects, men also gained a sense of pride, comradely, and independence as a result of their time in the CCC at Zion National Park.
+Beyond material objects, men also gained a sense of pride, camaraderie, and independence as a result of their time in the CCC at Zion National Park.

 Did You Know?